o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/animating/animation-editor/_index.md

 ---
-description: ' Use Lumberyard''s UI Animation Editor to animate elements in your game''s UI. '
+description: ' Use O3DE''s UI Animation Editor to animate elements in your game''s UI. '
 title: UI Animation Editor
 ---